-- □ It is my responsibility as session organizer to communicate all logistical and other information to session presenters. - Our presenters will not use the session as a platform for promoting products or services. - Our presenters understand that registration is required to participate in the conference.
-Presenters will receive a discount on registration fees, but are required to pay to attend. - Our presenters are confirmed and available to present on the dates noted for the portion of the program they wish to present - Virtual Session (July 24), Pre-Conference Workshop (July 31), and/or In-Person Session (August 1-2). - Our presenters understand that we may be asked to share session materials and resources and are open to the request. - □ Our presenters agree to abide by the conference Code of Conduct and Health Policy.
+It is my responsibility as session organizer to communicate all logistical and other information to session presenters.
+Our presenters will not use the session as a platform for promoting products or services Our presenters understand that registration is required to participate in the conference.
+(Presenters will receive a discount on registration fees, but are required to pay to attend.) • Our presenters are confirmed and available to present on any dates noted for the portion of the program they wish to present.
+(These dates are Virtual Session, July 23; Pre-Conference Workshop July 30; and/or In-Person Session, July 31 - August 1.)
+Our presenters understand that we may be asked to share session materials and resources and are open to the request.
+Our presenters agree to abide by the conference Code of Conduct and Health Policy.